 If you’re unable to secure a permit, or prefer to leave the planning and logistics to others, guided trips in Havasupai take care of the whole process of getting Havasupai camping permits for you, in addition to taking care of all the details that can make planning your own trip difficult.
 The permits are built into the price of the trip, as is all of the food, transportation, and essential camping gear.
 We offer five guided trips of 3 to 6 days that hike into Havasupai and camp in the Havasu campground:

-5 day, 4 night Havasupai “Adventurer” Hiking Trip: Packhorses carry all your gear aside from the water, lunch and personal items you need for the trek into the canyon.
+Packhorses carry all your gear aside from the water, lunch and personal items you need for the trek into the canyon.
 Stay in a comfortable camp near Havasu Falls beside the clear blue waters of Havasu creek, and spend days swimming beneath the falls.
-CLICK TO LEARN MORE

-4 day, 3 night Havasupai “Escape” Hiking Trip: This adventurous trek is perfect for more intrepid travelers.
+This adventurous trek is perfect for more intrepid travelers.
 Carry only your personal gear and hike to our creekside base camp with a fully outfitted kitchen.
 Enjoy guided hikes to the waterfalls and unusual viewpoints around the canyon.
-CLICK TO LEARN MORE

-3 Day, 2 Night Havasu Falls “Express” Hiking: For the time crunched and economical traveler this trip is the perfect exhilarating trek.
+This trip is the perfect exhilarating trek for the time crunched and economical traveler.
 Carry your personal gear in our pack for the hike into the canyon, but don’t worry, all basecamp amenities will be provided for you.
-CLICK TO LEARN MORE

-6 Day, 5 Night Grand Canyon “Ultimate” (National Park + Havasu Falls): Spend a week exploring the Grand Canyon with expert wilderness guides.
-Camp for 2 days on the South Rim of Grand Canyon National Park followed by an adventurous horse-supported hike to Havasu Falls for 4 days of camping.
+Spend a week exploring the Grand Canyon with expert wilderness guides.
+Camp for 2 days on the South Rim of Grand Canyon National Park and then continue your trip with an adventurous horse-supported hike to Havasu Falls for 4 days of camping.
 Enjoy delicious meals prepared by your trail guides and relax in AOA’s comfortable basecamp.
-CLICK TO LEARN MORE

-4 Day, 3 Night Havasu Falls Backpacking: This is the most rugged of AOA’s Havasupai hiking options.
-Though strenuous, all gear is provided for you.
-CLICK TO LEARN MORE
+This is the most rugged of AOA’s Havasupai hiking options and although it’s strenuous, all gear is provided for you.

 Want to journey to this desert paradise, but not sure where to start?
 We’ve taken our decades of experience and created Your Guide to Havasupai: Everything You Need to Know.
 In it, you’ll get tips on packing, getting a permit, where to stay, and some must-see additions to your itinerary.